Or what they should have taught you at school

 Perhaps you’re a parent of yourself and you find yourself saying the same thing to your kids?

-Or perhaps like Keith Johnstone somewhere in the back of your mind you knew that this wasn’t quite right – that there had to be another way.
-Perhaps like him you found it.
-Another adult – maybe even a teacher helped you find it.
+Or perhaps like Keith Johnstone, somewhere in the back of your mind you knew that this wasn’t quite right.
+There had to be another way.
+Perhaps like him, you found it.
+Another adult, maybe even a teacher helped you find it.
 Perhaps you stumbled on it yourself?

 If so you were one of the lucky ones.

 What They Didn’t Teach Us At School